operator-framework/rukpak/README.md

 Each `Provisioner` is assigned a unique ID, and is responsible for reconciling a `Bundle` and `BundleDeployment` with a `spec.provisionerClassName` that matches that particular ID.

-For example, in this repository the [plain](internal/provisioner/plain/README.md) provisioner is implemented.
+For example, in this repository the [plain](docs/provisioners/plain.md) provisioner is implemented.
 The `plain` provisioner is able to unpack a given `plain+v0` bundle onto a cluster and then instantiate it, making the content of the bundle available in the cluster.

-If you are interested in implementing your own provisioner, please see the [Provisioner Spec [DRAFT]](docs/provisioner-spec.md), which describes the expectations of provisioner implementations.
+If you are interested in implementing your own provisioner, please see the [Provisioner Overview [DRAFT]](docs/provisioners/overview.md), which describes the expectations of provisioner implementations.

 ### CustomResourceDefinition (CRD) Validator